 ABF is recognized as a 501(c)(3) nonprofit organization.
 ABF does not provide external grants; in the course of collaborative research efforts with other institutions, ABF does not pay indirect costs.

-Any opinions, findings, and conclusions or recommendations expressed in faculty and doctoral fellow publications are those of the author(s) and do not necessarily reflect the views of the American Bar Foundation.
+Any opinions, findings, and conclusions or recommendations expressed in ABF publications are those of the author(s) and do not necessarily reflect the views of the American Bar Foundation or the American Bar Association.